Dallas Love Field

-Dallas Love Field is a city-owned public airport in the neighborhood of Love Field, 6 mi northwest of downtown Dallas, Texas, United States.
+Dallas Love Field is a city-owned public airport in the neighborhood of Love Field, about 6 mi northwest of downtown Dallas, Texas, United States.
 It was Dallas' main airport until 1974 when Dallas Fort Worth International Airport (DFW) opened.
 Love Field covers an area of 1300 acre at an elevation of 487 ft above mean sea level and has two runways.

 Love Field is the birthplace, corporate headquarters, and a major operating base of Southwest Airlines; as of August 2021, Southwest has a 95% market share at the airport.
 Several full-service fixed-base operators (FBOs) provide general aviation services: fuel, maintenance, hangar rentals, and air charters.
 The City of Dallas Department of Aviation headquarters is on the airport grounds.

 History

 Dallas Love Field is named after Moss L. Love, who, while assigned to the U.S. Army 11th Cavalry, died in an airplane crash near San Diego, California, on September 4, 1913, becoming the tenth fatality in U.S. Army aviation history.
 His Wright Model C biplane crashed during practice for his Military Aviator Test.
 Love Field was named by the United States Army on October 19, 1917.